sagarwaghunde/gist-of-rag/README.md

-# trotroduction to Vector Databases & RAG
+# Introduction to Vector Databases & RAG

 A hands-on project demonstrating **Retrieval Augmented Generation (RAG)** using LangChain, OpenAI, and Pinecone vector database.